Culture of the Soviet Union: Stalin era

 Arts during the rule of Joseph Stalin were characterized by the rise and domination of the government-imposed style of socialist realism, with all other trends being severely repressed, with rare exceptions.
 Many notable works of Mikhail Bulgakov were not repressed, although the full text of his novel The Master and Margarita was published only in 1966.
 Many writers were imprisoned and killed, or died of starvation, examples being Daniil Kharms, Osip Mandelstam, Isaac Babel and Boris Pilnyak.
 Andrei Platonov worked as a caretaker and was not allowed to publish.
-The work of Anna Akhmatova was also condemned by the regime, although she notably refused the opportunity to escape to the West.
-During the time when the Party was trying to make Soviet regime more palatable to Ukrainians, a great deal of national self-determination and cultural development was tolerated.
-After this short period of the renaissance of Ukrainian literature ended more than 250 Ukrainian writers died during the Great Purge, for example Valerian Pidmohylny (1901–1937), in the so-called Executed Renaissance.
+The work of Anna Akhmatova was also condemned by the government, although she notably refused the opportunity to escape to the West.
+During the time when the Party was trying to make Soviet government more palatable to Ukrainians, a great deal of national self-determination and cultural development was tolerated.
+After this short period of the renaissance of Ukrainian literature ended, more than 250 Ukrainian writers died during the Great Purge, for example Valerian Pidmohylny (1901–1937), in the so-called Executed Renaissance.
 Texts of imprisoned authors were confiscated by the NKVD and some of them were published later.
 Books were removed from libraries and destroyed.

 In addition to literature, musical expression was also repressed during the Stalin era, and at times the music of many Soviet composers was banned altogether.
 Dmitri Shostakovich experienced a particularly long and complex relationship with Stalin, during which his music was denounced and prohibited twice, in 1936 and 1948 (see Zhdanov Doctrine).
 Sergei Prokofiev and Aram Khachaturian had similar cases.
 Although Igor Stravinsky did not live in the Soviet Union, his music was officially considered formalist and anti-Soviet.